Kihumba/private-/Phase-A/Curriculum/Outcome-3/KBBs.md

 # Object Oriented Programming - KBBs
-**Summary:** The following are the Knowledge, Behaviors, and Beliefs associated with the object oriented programming module.
+**Summary:** The following are the Knowledge, Behaviors, and Beliefs associated with object oriented programming.
 They should have been engaged with by the end of Homestudy.

 ----------